-Patients and Study De
+Patients and Study Design

-- Multicenter, phase 3, randomized, double-blind, vehicle-controlled, parallel-group study.
-Patients were randomized 1:1 to receive A-101 or matching vehicle. - Eligible patients: aged \geq 18 years with 4 eligible SK lesions, identified by study investigator. - Eligible target lesions were stable, typical SKs, measuring 5-15 mm in both width and length, 1-2 mm in thickness, and Physician's Lesion Assessment (PLA) grade ≥ 2 (Table 1).4 Patients were required to present with ≥ 1 lesion on the trunk or extremities and ≥ 1 lesion on the face. - Target lesions could not be on the eyelid, within 5 mm of the orbital rim, in an intertriginous area, or pedunculated.
+- Multicenter, phase 3, randomized, double-blind, vehicle-controlled study.
+Patients were randomized 1:1 to receive A-101 or matching vehicle. - Eligible patients: aged ≥ 18 years with 4 eligible lesions, identified by study investigator - Eligible target lesions were stable, typical SKs, measuring 5-15 mm in both width and length, 1-2 mm in thickness, and Physician's Lesion Assessment (PLA) grade ≥ 2 (Table 1).4 Patients were required to present with ≥ 1 SK on the trunk or extremities and ≥ 1 SK on the face. - Target SKs could not be on the eyelid, within 5 mm of the orbital rim, in an intertriginous area, or pedunculated.

-Table 1: Validated PLA3 Scale
+Table 1: Validated Physician's Lesion Assessment (PLA)3 Scale

-Grade
+Grade Descriptor

-0 Clear: No visible SK lesion
+0 Clear: No visible SK

-1 Near clear: A visible SK lesion with a surface appearance different from the surrounding skin (not elevated)
+1 Near Clear: A visible SK with a surface appearance different from the surrounding skin (not elevated)

-2 Thin: A visible SK lesion (≤ 1 mm)
+2 Thin: A visible SK (≤ 1 mm)

-3 Thick: A visible SK lesion (> 1 mm)
+3 Thick: A visible SK (> 1 mm)

-- All treatments were performed by a nonphysician subinvestigator to maintain blinding.
-After initial treatment on Day 1, SK lesions with a PLA score > 0 were retreated on Day 22.
-At Day 106, the investigator assessed the lesions using the validated PL A scale. - Efficacy analyses were based on the intent-to-treat (ITT) population; any subject with missing PLA data on Day 106 was considered a nonresponder.
+All treatments were performed by a nonphysician subinvestigator to maintain blinding.
+After initial treatment on Day 1, SKs with a PLA score > 0 were retreated on Day 22.
+At Day 106, the investigator assessed the SKs using the validated PLA scale.